 Immune-related genetic risk factors for ASD

-Major histocompatibility complex molecules: Major histocompatibility complex (MHC) occurs on the short arm of chromosome 6 and is divided into three regions; MHC class I, II and III (MHC-I, MHC-II and MHC-III).
-The human leukocyte antigen (HLA) refers to the MHC locus in humans, which contains a large number of genes involved in integrating the innate and adaptive immune system.
-MHC-I molecules are found on all nucleated cells, and present epitopes to T-cell receptor proteins (TCRs) on cytotoxic CD8+ T lymphocytes (Tc)[38].
-As a result of MHC-I presentation, Tc become activated and plays an important role in the clearance of bacterial and viral infections.
+Major histocompatibility complex molecules: Major histocompatibility complex (MHC) occurs on the short arm of chromosome 6 and is divided into three regions; MHC class I, II, and III (MHC-I, MHC-II, and MHC-III).
+The human leukocyte antigen refers to the MHC locus in humans, which contains a large number of genes involved in integrating the innate and adaptive immune system.
+MHC-I molecules are found on all nucleated cells, and present epitopes to T-cell receptor proteins on cytotoxic CD8+ T lymphocytes[38].
+As a result of MHC-I presentation, cytotoxic CD8+ T lymphocytes become activated and play an important role in the clearance of bacterial and viral infections.
 While MHC-I molecules have long been known for their primary role in adaptive immunity, they also bind to inhibitory receptors on natural killer (NK) cells, which are part of the innate immune system[39,40].
-Interestingly, some recent studies have demonstrated novel roles of MHC-I molecules in regulating synaptic function, plasticity of the cerebral cortex and cortical glutamatergic connectivity[41-43].
-Several lines of evidence have indicated that abnormalities in the balance between excitatory (E, glutamate-mediated) and inhibitory (I, GABA-mediated) neurotransmission may be a key pathological mechanism in autism[44-46].
+Interestingly, some recent studies have demonstrated novel roles of MHC-I molecules in regulating synaptic function, plasticity of the cerebral cortex, and cortical glutamatergic connectivity[41-43].
+Several lines of evidence have indicated that abnormalities in the balance between excitatory (glutamate-mediated) and inhibitory (gamma-Aminobutyric acid-mediated) neurotransmission may be a key pathological mechanism in autism[44-46].
 MHC may also function in social communication and the formation of social memories[47,48].
-Moreover, the class one allele of HLA-A2, an important MHC-I antigen presenting molecule, is linked to higher incidence of autism[49].
-Thus, it is interesting to speculate that HLA polymorphisms might contribute to the abnormal social communication in ASD by altering E/I balance in the brain.
+Moreover, the class one allele of human leukocyte antigen-A2, an important MHC-I antigen presenting molecule, is linked to higher incidence of autism[49].
+Thus, it is interesting to speculate that human leukocyte antigen polymorphisms might contribute to the abnormal social communication in ASD by altering excitatory/inhibitory balance in the brain.

-Unlike MHC-I, MHC-II molecules are expressed exclusively by the antigen presenting cells (APC), including B cells, dendritic cells, and macrophages, in response to inflammation signals[50].
-In general, helper CD4+ T lymphocytes (Th) can recognize exogenous antigen presented on MHC-II through T cell receptors.
-Once activated, Th lymphocytes promote B cell differentiation and antibody production and secrete many cytokines and chemokines.
+Unlike MHC-I, MHC-II molecules are expressed exclusively by the antigen presenting cells, including B cells, dendritic cells, and macrophages, in response to inflammation signals[50].
+In general, helper CD4+ T lymphocytes can recognize exogenous antigen presented on MHC-II through T cell receptors.
+Once activated, helper CD4+ T lymphocytes promote B cell differentiation and antibody production and secrete many cytokines and chemokines.
 MHC-II alleles are associated with autoimmune disease[51], and interestingly, many studies report that a family history of autoimmune disease is a significant risk factor for ASD[52].
 Moreover, in the developing and adult brain, MHC-II molecules are expressed mainly on microglia, astrocytes, and perivascular monocytes[53-55].
 In vitro experiments suggest that the expression of MHC-II differs in astrocytes and microglia.
 For example, glutamate, an excitatory neurotransmitter abundantly present in the central nervous system (CNS), inhibits expression of MHC-II induced by interferon-gamma (IFN-γ) on astrocytes, but not on microglia cells[54].
-Hellendall and Ting[56] report that cytokine (IFN-γ) induced expression of MHC-II on astrocytes is mediated through a cAMP and protein kinase C (PKC)-dependent pathway.
-Whilst a mitogen-activated protein kinase (MAPK) signal pathway including extracellular signal-regulated kinases 1/2 (ERK1/2), c-Jun N-terminal kinase (JNK), and p38 MAPK and cyclic AMP responding element binding protein (CREB), may be involved in LPS-activated microglia[57].
-Altered microglial activation in the brain is accompanied by the behavioral phenotype of autism (e.g., anxiety, abnormal social interaction and learning impairment) in MIA animal models[58,59].
-Meanwhile, an increased average microglia somal volume in white matter, and microglial density in grey matter, has been reported in post-mortem studies of ASD[60,61].
+Hellendall and Ting[56] reported that cytokine (IFN-γ) induced expression of MHC-II on astrocytes is mediated through a cAMP and protein kinase C-dependent pathway.
+Whilst a mitogen-activated protein kinase (MAPK) signal pathway including extracellular signal-regulated kinases 1/2, c-Jun N-terminal kinase, and p38 MAPK and cyclic AMP responding element binding protein, may be involved in lipopolysaccharide (LPS)-activated microglia[57].
+Altered microglial activation in the brain is accompanied by the behavioral phenotype of autism (e.g., anxiety, abnormal social interaction, and learning impairment) in MIA animal models[58,59].
+Meanwhile, an increased average microglia somal volume in white matter and microglial density in grey matter has been reported in post-mortem studies of ASD[60,61].
 Furthermore, several studies have reported that the DRβ1*04 allele of the MHC-II region is associated with ASD[62-64].